elaforge/karya/doc/slicing-inverting.md

 So there are two complementary extensions:

 - Slicing: this slices the block horizontally along the boundaries of the notes in the note track.
-Since I don't want to slice everytihng, only the tracks *below* the note track are sliced.
+Since I don't want to slice everything, only the tracks *below* the note track are sliced.
 Of course, up until now there isn't any meaning assigned to the children of a note track, so another extension is needed: